 | Name | The label shown to staff on the control page. |

-| Solution / Code | The answer or code for the puzzle — shown to staff, and optionally sendable to a display. |
+| Solution or Code | The answer or code for the puzzle — shown to staff, and optionally sendable to a display. |

-| Unlocks | What solving this objective opens up, for tracking the puzzle flow. |
+| What does it unlock? | What solving this objective opens up, for tracking the puzzle flow. |

 | Icon | A small icon so the objective is easy to spot in a list. |